iuriiport/azure-docs/articles/automation/automation-secure-asset-encryption.md

 - The Automation account and the key vault can be in different subscriptions but need to be in the same Microsoft Entra tenant.
 - When using PowerShell, verify the [Azure Az PowerShell module](/powershell/azure/new-azureps-module-az) is installed.
 To install or upgrade, see [How to install the Azure Az PowerShell module](/powershell/azure/install-azure-powershell).

-## Generate and assign a new system-assigned identity for an Automation account
+## Generate and assign a new user or system-assigned identity for an Automation account

 To use customer-managed keys with an Automation account, your Automation account needs to authenticate against the key vault storing customer-managed keys.
-Azure Automation uses system assigned managed identities to authenticate the account with Azure Key Vault.
+Azure Automation uses system assigned or user assigned managed identities to authenticate the account with Azure Key Vault.
 For more information about managed identities, see [What are managed identities for Azure resources?](../active-directory/managed-identities-azure-resources/overview.md)

 ### Using PowerShell